Brooklyn Community Pride Center: History

 Brooklyn Community Pride Center was the first LGBTQ+ center in Bedford–Stuyvesant, Brooklyn.
 As of 2020, it remains the only LGBTQ+ center there.

-Erin Drinkwater served as executive director of the center from 2012 through 2014.
+Erin Drinkwater was executive director from 2012 through 2014.
 During this time, the center moved from its 600-square-foot walk-up quarters to a 1,600 square-foot facility.
 In 2014, Deborah Brennan joined the center's board of directors and in 2015 became president of the board.
 She then recruited Floyd Rumohr as the center's new chief executive officer.
 In January 2021, Deborah Brennan transitioned off the board and Sonelius Kendrick-Smith was elected president.

-Jessica Greer Morris, served as interim executive director until August 29, 2023.
-She stepped in following the departure of Floyd Rumohr who served as chief executive officer of the center until September 2022.
+Jessica Greer Morris, was interim executive director until August 29, 2023.
+She stepped in following the departure of Floyd Rumohr who was chief executive officer until September 2022.
 On October 2, 2023, Kenrick Ross assumed the leadership of the Center.

 In 2020, the center signed a 30-year lease for a new headquarters, to be located inside a section of the Bedford Union Armory in Crown Heights.
 The new space is to contain Brooklyn's "first dedicated mental health LGBTQ clinic", while the old space will be retained and dedicated to youth programming and services.